jacqueszhong/Agent_Q-learning/README.md

 Once the game is running no more food can appear on the map.
 If one ennemy is on the same place than you or if you run out of energy you die.

-To run the simulation as a game just run the main.py file
+To start the simulator run the main.py file
 ```
 python main.py
 ```

+You have to choose between 4 modes:
+- Manual mode -> you control the agent
+- Smart mode -> using Q-learning, the agent use its policy to move itself in the environment and learn from its experiences
+- Learning mode
+- Learning mode + action replay

+## Manual Mode

 To move the agent use:
 'z' to move north